Light Your Torch – DCC Awareness Day 2024

-• Similar to our 2016 celebration, we are asking everyone to take a photo or video on a bridge and share it on your social media pages and on the NODCC social posts.
+• Take a photo or video on a bridge and share it on your social media pages and on the NODCC social posts.
 You can also change your profile picture on Facebook to the image.
-In your photo on a bridge, you can hold up a photo of your loved one with a DCC (or have them with you), hold up a NODCC awareness ribbon, show the logo or any other creative idea you can think of!
+In your photo on a bridge, you can hold up a photo of your loved one with a DCC (or have them with you), hold up the DCC Awareness Day logo or any of the 7 images below, or any other creative idea you can think of!

 • Share your DCC story on social channels.